 - Criminal penalties that may include 5-year prison sentences and financial penalties up to $250,000 for individuals and $500,000 for corporations.

 Complying with disclosure regulations can be intimidating — especially for folks with past issues.
 But never fear, you have options!

 Offshore Voluntary Disclosure Program (OVDP)

-While the penalties associated with the OVDP can be steep (up to 50 percent of the account’s highest value), they are still better than willfully failing to disclose foreign assets, and those who participate can receive amnesty from criminal prosecution.
+While the penalties associated with the OVDP can be steep (up to 50% of the account’s highest value), they’re still better than willfully failing to disclose foreign assets.
+Plus, those who participate can receive amnesty from criminal prosecution.
 This program is not available to those who are already under investigation.